 “I am in the middle of physical therapy for a shoulder problem.
-My first few appointments were in-person, but once the governor issued the stay-at-home order, I changed my PT appointments to telehealth appointments.
+My first few appointments were in-person, but once the governor issued the stay at home order, I changed my PT appointments to telehealth appointments.
 It is working out well.
-I video conference with my therapist, he watches me perform some of my home exercises, he demonstrates new exercises for me, and we have a good conversation about my progress and goals and plan accordingly.
+I video conference with my therapist, he watches me perform some of my home exercises, he demonstrates for me new exercises, and we have a good conversation about my progress and goals and plan accordingly.
 Obviously, I am not able to have the therapist massage my shoulder by video, but that is a small price to pay for the additional safety (for both of us) that is gained by having a remote or virtual telehealth visit rather than an in-person visit.”

 – Sandra W., a patient at Outpatient Physical Therapy (OPT)

 Thanks to Telehealth, I no longer have to panic because OPT can continue to do what we do best: take care of people.
 With virtual visits, we are keeping people employed and getting people healthy as we all work together to stop the spread of COVID-19.